uidaholib/spec-docs/content/patron-services/reca-claims.md

 ### Cover Letter Language

 *For a cover letter, Dulce needs this text.
-Please edit as needed to reflect collections used or multiple names searched:*
+Please edit as needed to reflect collections used and/or multiple names searched:*

 Included with this letter please find scans of pages from the telephone directory for [Idaho town)] published in years [19XX to 19XX].
 The scans were made from original directories within the University of Idaho’s IDTELE collection.
 The attached records containing references to [Name of Person in Listing] of [Idaho town], Idaho are a true and accurate copy of a record kept in our files.